debog/hypar/doc/Examples.md

     (this is the default).

 Reference:
-  + Taneda, S., "Experimental Investigation of the Wakes behind Cylinders and Plates at Low Reynolds Numbers," Journal of the Physical Society of Japan, Vol. 11, 302–307, 1956.
+  + Taneda, S., Experimental Investigation of the Wakes behind Cylinders and Plates at Low Reynolds Numbers, Journal of the Physical Society of Japan, Vol. 11, 302–307, 1956.

 Initial solution: \f$\rho=1, u=0.1, v=w=0, p=1/\gamma\f$ everywhere in the domain.